Rednexie/guilded.js-guide/README.md

 * `@guildedjs/rest` ([**GitHub**](https://github.com/guildedjs/guilded.js/tree/main/packages/rest#readme)**,** [**NPM**](https://www.npmjs.com/package/@guildedjs/rest)) - Utility for making REST requests to the Guilded API.
 Includes rate-limiting, proxy support, and route utility functions
 * `@guildedjs/ws` ([**GitHub**](https://github.com/guildedjs/guilded.js/tree/main/packages/ws#readme)**,** [**NPM**](https://www.npmjs.com/package/@guildedjs/ws)) - Utility for connecting to Guilded's WebSocket gateway and receiving events.
 Supports replaying events and handling disconnects.

-> **This guide assumes that you have a basic understanding of JavaScript and Node.JS.
+> **Warning: This guide assumes that you have a basic understanding of JavaScript and Node.JS.
 If you don't, it's recommended that you start with learning that first, then proceeding with this guide.**

 ## Ready to get started?